Thinking of buying a property in Stirling Crescent Glen Waverley 3150, or Skye Court Glen Waverley 3150, or Waverley Road Glen Waverley 3150?

 The Value of the Covenant

-If you’re a discerning purchaser looking for a haven (safe from crowding, overdevelopment, and congestion), this covenant gives you that status and rarity, of belonging to a select group of not having to compromise the view, land size, height or environment.
+If you’re a discerning purchaser looking for a haven (safe from crowding, overdevelopment, and congestion), this covenant gives you that status and rarity, of belonging to a select group of properties that do not have to compromise their views, land size, or environment.
 Its value is deeply emotional and enduring.
-You’re not buying just a house (even though they are luxurious!).
+If you’re thinking of buying here, you’re not buying just a house (even though they are luxurious!).
 You’re buying long-term protection and custodianship of your home’s character and surroundings: the trees, the view, the light, the birds, and the space in a non rural area.
 For you, your children, and your grandchildren.

 This is general information only, buyers should seek independent legal advice.